Social Impact16 March 2021

 One year after the pandemic profoundly impacted the creative community around the world, and in the midst of a new wave in Brazil, we at Netflix, recognize how important it is to support Black film and TV professionals and organizations as well as their permanence in this business.

 That’s why we are donating R$3 million to FAPAN, benefiting 875 self-employed professionals and 275 legal representatives of vocational companies.
-Registration will be open on this site from March 21 – International Day for the Elimination of Racial Discrimination.
-This is part of the company’s $150M USD hardship fund that has been administered in over 20 countries, created to help the hardest hit workers in the creative community and provide emergency relief to out-of-work crew and cast across the broader TV and film industry in countries where we have a large production base.
+Registration will be open from March 21 – International Day for the Elimination of Racial Discrimination.
+This is part of the company’s $150M USD that has been administered in over 20 countries, created to help the hardest hit workers in the creative community and provide emergency relief to out-of-work crew and cast across the broader TV and film industry in countries where we have a large production base.

 Responding to racism and injustice with meaningful change will also require creating long-term opportunities for the Black community.
-As a first step, last year we committed to supporting the Black community with a focus on opportunity, in particular in the creative community.
+As a first step, last year to supporting the Black community with a focus on opportunity, in particular in the creative community.
 R$2 million of that commitment went to APAN, Instituto Querô, Instituto Criar and Instituto Nicho 54 for mentoring, training and capacity-building programs for Black talents around Brazil.

 Black lives matter – and so do their stories.
 We hope that these initiatives, added to the many others that are still necessary, can begin to reduce inequalities and reunite these powerful talents spread throughout Brazil, as such amplifying their voices.
 We hope that many more Brazilians will be able to see themselves reflected on the screen.